flowcytometry/MCTA/README.txt

 To calculate the resultant value only for positive events on a subset of channels, type the corresponding channel numbers followed by zeros, e.g. 2 4 0 0 0 0.
-In this case, only positive events for both the second and fourth channels will be considered and will receive a color, all others are going to stay black.
+In this case, only positive events for both the second and fourth channels will be considered and will receive a color, all others will remain black.

 To calculate the resultant value for negative events in a set of channels, just put the number of channels as negative numbers, e.g. 2 -4 0 0 0 0.